xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 The next step is to generate the model placement for the cluster.
 Different from the previous two groups of experiments, we only deploy LLaMA-2 70B in this 42-node cluster.
 Run the following commands to generate model placements using different model placement methods.

-Notice that before running Helix's MILP-based model placement planner, you need to empty the `./layout_llama70b/ilp` directory, which currently contains the result we get.
-We suggest moving them to a backup place if you want to compare your results with ours.
-You can restore the directory after you have finished evaluation on Helix's model placement planner.
+Notice that before running Helix's MILP-based model placement planner, you need to **backup and empty** the `./layout_llama70b/ilp` directory, which currently contains the result we get.
+If the directory is not empty, you will get an error from the model placement planner saying that the directory is not empty.
+After you have finished evaluating Helix's model placement planner, you can restore the directory to facilitate the evaluation of later steps.

 Also, for `llama70b`, you need to run `swarm` before running Helix's MILP model placement planner, as we bootstrap the solver with `swarm`'s solution.